Web IDE

-Docker, language managers, and secret files drift across laptops; onboarding slows before anyone writes business logic.
+Docker versions, language managers, and secret files drift across laptops, so onboarding slows down before anyone writes a line of business logic.

 What browser deploy adds

-The built-in Monaco editor (called out in the README) edits the same function bundles the worker executes—save, deploy, invoke from one surface.
+The built-in Monaco editor edits the same function bundles the worker executes—save, deploy, invoke, and read logs from one surface.

 Fast feedback